 It is important to remember that avoiding sun exposure and tanning beds and wearing sunscreen with an SPF of 30 or higher can best prevent these types of skin cancer.

 There are five standard methods for the treatment of skin cancers.
 The two nonsurgical treatments are cryotherapy (deep freezing) and radiation therapy.
 The three surgical methods include simple excision, physical destruction (curettage with electrodesiccation) and Mohs micrographic surgery.
 Newer methods under investigation include photodynamic therapy and immunochemotherapy.

-The treatment of each skin cancer must be individualized, taking into consideration such factors as patient’s age, location of the cancer, type of cancer and whether or not the cancer has been treated previously.
+The treatment of each skin cancer must be individualized, taking into consideration such factors as patient’s age, the location of cancer, type of cancer and whether or not cancer has been treated previously.
 In some instances, more than one type of therapy may be appropriate.
-But in most cases, only one or two are necessary for a particular skin cancer.
+But in most cases, only one or two are necessary for particular skin cancer.

 After the removal of the visible portion of the tumor by excision or curettage (debulking), there are two basic steps to each Mohs Micrographic Surgery stage.
 First, a thin layer of tissue is surgically excised from the base of the site.
 This layer is generally only 1-2 mm larger than the clinical tumor.
 Next, this tissue is processed in a unique manner and examined underneath the microscope.

 On the microscopic slides, the entire bottom surface and outside edges of the tissue is examined.
-This tissue has been marked to orient top to bottom and left to right.
+This issue has been marked to orient top to bottom and left to right.
 If any tumor is seen during the microscopic examination, its location is established, and a thin layer of additional tissue is excised from the involved area.
 The microscopic examination is then repeated.
 The entire process is repeated until no tumor is found.